Skip to main content

 "Did I trade the plan I wrote down?"

-Connects your internal state with your results.
+Connect your internal (psychological) state with your trade results.

 TradeMonkey records:

-• Entry emotions
+• Entry emotions (Emotional State)

-• Exit emotions
+• Exit emotions (Emotional State)

-• Conviction changes from entry to exit
+• Conviction changes from entry to exit (Conviction (1–10))

 • Stress patterns around volatility or uncertainty